vega/altair/CONTRIBUTING.md

 ### Testing your Changes

-Before suggesting your contributing your changing to the main Altair repository, it is recommended that you run the Altair test suite, which includes a number of tests to validate the correctness of your code:
+Before submitting your changes to the main Altair repository, it is recommended that you run the Altair test suite, which includes a number of tests to validate the correctness of your code: